 How to detect dark mode using JavaScript

-Using CSS we can detect dark mode using the prefers-color-scheme media query.
+Using CSS we can detect dark mode with the same prefers-color-scheme media query.

 But.. what if we have to use JavaScript?
 I recently stumbled on this problem, because I had some JavaScript code that added an image to the page, but I wanted to show a different image based on the light/dark mode.